funkhaus/factory-archive/README.md

 Once a Component Request has been accepted,

 1. create a fork of this repos
+2. checkout the branch for the project.
+If project name is `funkhaus` a branch named `funkhaus` will be available.
+3. create a new branch named based on the Github Issue #.
+IE: `ISSUE-3`
-2. run `npm install`
+3. run `npm install`
-3. run `npm run storybook`
+4. run `npm run storybook`
-4. develop your new component in the `components` directory
+5. develop your new component in the `components` directory
 - create a new directory with the Github issue # and place the component files in this directory.
 - at a minimum the `${component}.vue` file and `${component}.stories.js` file should be here.
-5. once the component and the stories have been built, create a PR from your fork back to this repository.
+5. once the component and the stories have been built, create a PR from your fork back to this repository and branch. ie: `funkhaus`

 ## How to get paid